GHopperMSK/schedule-manager/README.md

 * Authenticate on a provider side
 * Get list of events and updates
-* Transform events into our Domain Models (images, links, text formatting, etc)
+* Transform events into our Domain Models
+* Support text formatting (MarkDown)

 ##### Customisation Module